DutchMoney/transaction-server-cpp-v1/README.md

 3. Think of big pictue product flow of a transacton (may require transaction states like ```finishTransaction``` etc.)
 4. Create high level framework on top of Boost Beast to run a Websocket Server, create server message formats
 4. JWT / Authentication / Authorization for Users

+## Thoughts
+- Need to use acquire-release semantic to decrease lock usage as much as possible
+- Prefer task bansed over threasd based concurrency
+- I'm basically building a cache, soon need to start thinking about the architecture and how to fit it in, otherwise I'm basically rebuilding redis